Steven7926/TemplateToolWeb/README.md

 ### Everything is dockerized and theres no authentication (for now) as per requirements,
 ### So to run it you just need to install docker and run:
     - docker-compose build && docker compose up
 #### from your favorite terminal.
-Then upload the "Example Template Data.xlsx"
+Then open localhost:3000 and upload the "Example Template Data.xlsx"